mateusmedeiros/sinatra-bootstrap/README.md

 require 'sinatra/bootstrap'
 ```

-#### Finally
+#### Modular

-you should add this to your application main file (the one where you require sinatra)
+If you're using the modular style with sinatra, add this to your application block

 ```ruby
 register Sinatra::Bootstrap::Assets
 ```

-(put it inside your application block if you're using the modular style)

 Overview